This article is part of a larger series on Accounting Software.

 After clicking on the Reconcile icon, a pop-up screen will appear, requesting information from your account statement, including the following:

-- Beginning Balance: The beginning balance is the ending balance from your last reconciliation.
-This will be automatically generated by QuickBooks Desktop.
+C. Beginning Balance: The beginning balance is the ending balance from your last reconciliation.
+This will be generated automatically by QuickBooks Desktop.

 After you click Continue, a screen showing the summary of the reconciliation will appear, as shown below.
 The transactions listed are all the uncleared transactions from your credit card account register:

 Below is a sample credit card statement used to illustrate the reconciliation process in this tutorial.
 Take a moment to review the data in this sample statement as it will be used throughout the process.

 To reconcile your account, review your transactions and trace them in both directions—from your books to your credit card statement, and from your credit card statement back to your books.

 Trace From QuickBooks to Your Credit Card Statement

 Review every transaction in the QuickBooks Reconcile screen and match it to those on your credit card statement.
 For every transaction that matches your statement, click on the checkbox next to the transaction.
 As you put a checkmark on a transaction, you’ll notice that the cleared balance and difference on the lower right side of the screen adjust.
 Your goal is to make the difference $0.

 If you see a transaction in QuickBooks that isn’t on your credit card statement, don’t delete it.
 It’s most likely a transaction that will show up on next month’s statement.
 Any unmarked transaction this month will appear automatically in next month’s reconciliation.
 However, if the charge is more than a month old, then it needs to be investigated to see if the entry in QuickBooks is wrong.